Interactive Segmentation of Radiance Fields: Implementation Details

 We choose $K=10$ when applying K-Means to the set of features selected from the user's brush stroke.
-For the bilateral filter, the value of $\sigma_\phi$ and $\sigma_s$ are both set to $5.0$ and the value of the threshold $\tau$ is $0.2$. }
+For the bilateral search, the value of $\sigma_\phi$ and $\sigma_s$ are set to $10.0$ and the $1.0$ respectively while the threshold value $\tau$ is $0.1$. }